A NEW GOTTMAN SPECIALTY TRAINING!

 Click here to learn more.

 All registrations are final within 21 days of the workshop.
-If you are unable to attend, let us know 21 or more days before the event, and you will be eligible for a refund to your payment method, minus a $50 administrative fee.
+If you are unable to attend this training, please notify us at least 21 days before the event, in order to receive a refund, minus a $50 administrative fee.
 Within 21 days of the workshop, no refunds will be issued.